run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiProjectControllerReconcileFailure.md

 ## Diagnosis

-Run:

-`kubectl logs deployment/project-controller -n runai`

-And try to find errors in the logs.
+Run `kubectl logs deployment/project-controller -n runai` to try and find errors in the logs.

 ## Mitigation

 The error in the logs should be descriptive and help to understand what is wrong.

-If you see which of the projects failed to reconcile, you can check their status (versions 2.13+) using:

-`kubectl get project <PROJECT_NAME> -oyaml`
+If you see which of the projects failed to reconcile, you can check their status by running `kubectl get project <PROJECT_NAME> -oyaml`.

-Usually, the status will be descriptive as well.
+The status will be descriptive as to what the issue may be.
+Contact Run:ai if you cannot correct the issue.

-Contact runai support if this keeps happening.

-Be the first to add a reaction